 - Widely Applicable Shoes: For walking, running, weightlifting, aerobic exercise, hiking, wrestling, jogging, and any other cross-training program, this women's barefoot shoe is a good choice

-- Secure & Adaptable Fit: The durable shoes for kid's extra long hook and loop strap offers a secure and custom fit with orthotics; order a size up if worn with orthotics
+- Secure & Adaptable Fit: The adaptive shoe's extra long hook and loop strap offers a secure and custom fit with orthotics; order a size up if worn with orthotics

-- Breathable, Flexible & Durable: This orthotic-friendly shoe has a mesh textile upper, which is breathable and flexible; this sneaker has a mesh, HLP suede lining and a removable mesh-lined sockliner that's made to withstand wear from orthotics
+- Durable & Flexible Features: This shoe has a soft, durable and flexible metallic textile upper; this sneaker has a mesh, HLP suede lining and a removable mesh-lined sockliner, which is durable and made to withstand wear and tear from orthotics

 - See Kai Run Shoes for Girls & Boys: Awarded the Seal of Acceptance from the American Podiatric Medical Association (APMA); designed to support healthy foot development for kids